Interoperability

 sid=google

-The link resolver technology translates the metadata embedded in the above link as needed for the appropriate service.
-The institution, vid, and sid fields are administrative metadata that identify the source information.
-The key fields used to retrieve the record for this source are the:
+The link resolver technology operates in the background.
+It translates the metadata to allow it to interact with appropriate library services.
+In this specific URL, the institution, vid, and sid fields serve as administrative metadata.
+This metadata help to identify the institution and source information.
+The key fields used to retrieve the article are:

 In Case of Interlibrary Loan

 We can see another instance of this within Primo itself.
-Here I search for the phrase electronic resources and filter by WorldCat options from the drop down box to the right of the search box.
+In UK's InfoKat, I search for the phrase electronic resources and filter by the WorldCat options.
 By filtering for WorldCat options, I'm more likely to retrieve records that are not in UK Library's collections.

 The first option is a work titled Electronic Resources.
 Selection and bibliographic control.
 Since this is not available via UK Libraries, I would have to request the item through interlibrary loan.
 When I do that, the link resolver triggers ILLiad, which is used for interlibrary loan.
 Note how the OpenURL looks much different here.
-Essentially, the OpenURL is contextual, and its context reflects the service being used (i.e., EBSCOhost, ProQuest, Google Scholar, Primo, Illiad, etc.) which determines the metadata elements in the URL.
-Note that some elements are empty (e.g., rft.date=& is an empty value for the date field versus rft.genre=book&, which holds the value book for the genre field).
+Essentially, the OpenURL is contextual.
+Its context reflects the service being used (e.g., EBSCOhost, ProQuest, Google Scholar, Primo, Illiad, etc.).
+The service used determines the metadata elements in the URL.
+Note that some elements are empty.
+For example, rft.date=& is an empty value for the date field versus rft.genre=book&, which holds the value book for the genre field.
+This demonstrates that some metadata fields are optional.

 https://lib.uky.edu/ILLiad/illiad.dll?